-The Tulsa School of Arts and Sciences (TSAS) is a tuition-free public charter school in Tulsa, OK serving grades 9-12.
-Our mission is to provide a liberal arts, college preparatory curriculum for high school students through innovative teaching methods focused on developing individuals.
+The Tulsa School of Arts and Sciences (TSAS) is a tuition-free public charter school in Tulsa, OK serving grades 6-12.
+Our mission is to provide a life-changing and life-preparing education for middle and high school students through innovative teaching methods focused on developing individuals, holistically.

 How Are Students Selected?

 TSAS does not charge tuition, and as a public charter school, accepts all students who reside within TPS school district boundaries.
-However, total enrollment is limited, so when there are more applicants than can be accepted, a lottery open to the public determines new pupils.
-About 75 new students are accepted each year in both 7th and 9th grades.
+However, total enrollment is limited, so when there are more applicants than can be accepted, a lottery open to the public determines new students.
+Every November, TSAS begins taking applications for the next school year.
+TSAS accepts 75 new 7th graders every year, and a much lower number in the other grades based on attrition.
+TSAS will lottery in a new class of 6th graders for the 2020-2021 school year, too.

 How Are TSAS Classes Different from Traditional Classes?